mattwithoos/ecore-mod-recycling/README.md

 # ECORE: Recycling Mod

+This mod returns one third of an item's construction cost.
+As the game doesn't store what type of material was used in construction (e.g. Redwood Log vs Fir Log for a stockpile, or Granite vs Sandstone for a Stone Tool), I've gone with what I felt was the lowest common denominator - e.g. always return granite.
+Currently supports most wood & stone tools/objects.

 ECORE is a planned set of mods which overhauls the experience of the survival game, Eco.

 This mod is one of many, pre-released (with warnings!) for those interested.
 It includes disassembly recipes added to the Tool Table for most stone objects/items.